martincostello/sqllocaldb/readme.md

 Microsoft SQL Server LocalDB 2012 and later is supported for both x86 and x64 on Microsoft Windows and the library targets `netstandard2.0`.

-While the library can be compiled and referenced in .NET Core applications on non-Windows Operating Systems, SQL LocalDB is only supported on Windows.
+While the library can be compiled and referenced in .NET applications on non-Windows Operating Systems, SQL LocalDB is only supported on Windows.
 Non-Windows Operating Systems can query to determine that the SQL LocalDB Instance API is not installed, but other usage will cause a `PlatformNotSupportedException` to be thrown.

 ### Installation